Dr Krste Pangovski

 - High-speed digital holography and interferometry

 Krste currently holds a position as a Research Associate at the Centre for Industrial Photonics, Institute for Manufacturing.
 His research interests revolve around high-speed dynamics in physical systems, particularly in high-energy laser physics.
 He is currently the supervisor for two doctoral students, Nadeem El Gabbani who is working on thrust balances for nano-newton force measurements and Lily Delimata, who is working on new additive manufacturing technologies for medical applications.
 Krste is also a supervisor for MRes projects for the EPSRC Centre for Doctoral Training (CDT) in Ultra Precision Engineering.
 Krste is a member of the management committee for EPSRC CIM in Laser Based Production Processes.
-Krste is a member of the AILU Early Career Researchers Committee.
+Krste is a member of the AILU Executive and Early Career Researchers (ECR) committees.
 Krste is also a contributor to the Cambridge Advanced Leadership Programme, at the Judge Business School.